sandstreamdev/std/README.md

 ##### Questions

 - How to get the element in the middle of an array?
+- How to get the middle element of an array?

 #### minMax

-Computes minimum and maximum of the given array in a single run.
+Computes minimum and maximum values of the given array in a single run.

 ##### Type signature